davidsenk/twilio-cnam/README.md

 development headers installed on your system somewhere.

-And then do something like this in your extensions.conf where your calls come in from Twilio (or any other SIP provider for that matter if they don't provide caller names)
+And then do something like this in your extensions.conf where your calls come in from Twilio (or any other SIP provider for that matter if they don't provide caller names).

+You can also change where the SQLite cache is located inside of twilio-cnam.cpp and the number of seconds the cache'd record is valid for the default is 1 week (604800 seconds).

 ~~~~